 What are the Reasons for a Baby Refusing the Bottle?

-There can be several reasons that your baby is suddenly refusing the bottle.
+There can be several reasons that your baby won’t take a bottle all of a sudden.
 The best thing to do before you completely stress over it is to look at common issues that may be going on.
-Your baby refusing a bottle could be an easy fix.
+Your baby refusing a bottle when bottle feeding could be an easy fix.

 - Your baby isn’t hungry